 You earn your pay check in the effective planning of the lesson and the progress of the students.

-Initially, the teachers used to a more traditional style may feel that they are not in control of the lesson, or are not doing enough in order to feel like they are earning their salary, but in fact you earn your pay check in the effective planning of the lesson and the progress of the students.
+Initially, the teachers may feel that they are not in control, or are not doing enough in order to feel like they are earning their salary; but in fact, you earn your pay check in the effective planning of the lesson and the progress of the students.

-In this more up-to-date model, the teacher can act as a facilitator rather than a teacher: helping students discover the language by creating situations and activities for meaningful (real and pedagogical) practice and provide support and input when necessary, rather than ‘teaching’ the students contrived language.
+In this more up-to-date model, the teacher can act as a facilitator rather than a teacher: helping students discover the language by creating situations and activities for meaningful practice and provide input when necessary, rather than ‘teaching’ the students contrived language.

 […] facilitate learning by giving more autonomy and responsibility to [the students] but being there when they make mistakes or have a question or get a little lost.

-A little off topic, but I’d also like to take the opportunity here to say that, despite having almost nothing, living in the conditions described above, and what these people must have to go through on a daily basis, you couldn’t meet a happier bunch of folks.
+A little off topic, but I’d also like to take the opportunity here to say that, despite having almost nothing, living in the conditions described above, and what these people must have to go through on a daily basis, you couldn’t meet a happier bunch.
 They were so kind, so polite and helpful, and really couldn’t do enough for you.

 Visiting again a year later

-All in all, I am very thankful to be able to have had that experience in such a place and will take the experience, memories, and the things that I learned with me for a long time.
+All in all, I am very thankful to be able to have had that experience in such a place.
+I will take the memories and the things that I learned with me for a long time.